fuzz/remote/blog/plastic.markdown

 Distributed teams are an innovation enabled by technology.
-Arguments of authority--Google is not distributed, Facebook is not distributed, ask startup founders why they don't use distributed teams--are ludicrous.
-Gather 'round let me tell you about a little thing called disruption.
+Arguments of authority--Google is not distributed, Facebook is not distributed, ask startup founders why they do not use distributed teams--are ludicrous.
+Gather around let me tell you about a little thing called disruption.

 Would it not be tragic if you got the immigration laws changed and the best